Things to Do on a Budget This Summer in Colorado Springs

 Garden of the Gods

 Among the glut of majestic natural scenery in and around Colorado Springs, the Garden of the Gods represent not only some of the most visually arresting but also, arguably, the most sacred.
 Down the ages, several tribes were known to travel the vast public park, lending the area a deep reverence that endures to this day.
-Nowadays, most visitors come here to enjoy the magnificent surroundings while partaking in energetic activities such as climbing, hiking, cycling and even horseback riding, being sure to stop at regular intervals and take snaps of the park’s stunning red rock formations that adorn so many postcards.

 Rocky Mountain State Games

 Colorado’s largest multi-sport festival for athletes of all ages and athletic abilities, the Rocky Mountain State Games are held over two action-packed weekends each July.
 Olympic-style events including figure skating, Taekwondo, swimming, tennis and lacrosse take place at several venues across the Pikes Peak region.
-Spectators can watch from the sidelines for a daily admission fee, or those who want to really get involved can register to participate in events of their choosing, for prices starting at $15 (plus $40 for registration).

-Venues across Pikes Peak / Each July
+Venues: Across Pikes Peak / When: Each July

 May Natural History Museum

 Located at the base of the Rocky Mountains in-between Colorado Springs and Canon City, the May Natural History Museum houses one of the largest private displays of tropical bugs anywhere in the world and is the perfect family attraction for those keen to escape the area’s summer heat.
-Everything from giant tropical insects, squishy beetles and gigantic spiders to colourful butterflies, moths and deadly scorpions can be found here, making it a hugely fun place for bug enthusiasts, scientists and anybody wanting to explore the creepy and crawly.
-Entrance is $12 for adults and $9 for kids.

 Pikes Peak Cog Railway

 Pikes Peak, known as America’s Mountain, is the star attraction, but the journey along the way is full of show-stopping moments on the Pikes Peak Cog Railway, which lays claim to being the world’s highest cog railroad.
-While not the cheapest experience on this list, embarking on the 3.5-hour round-trip adventure is nothing short of retracing the footsteps of history, combining stunning scenery with an evocative taste of the region’s industrial past.
-The ride costs $58 for adults and $48 for children.

-‘Eiko Otake: I Invited Myself, vol. II’ exhibition
+“Eiko Otake: I Invited Myself, vol. II” Exhibition

 After growing up in post-World War II Japan, artist Eiko Otake studied dance and performance in Europe before moving to New York in 1976.
-For more than four decades, she was part of a collaborative that created performance, choreography, visual design, sound, videos, and texts.
-Since 2014, Otake has worked as a soloist, directing her own projects in collaboration with other artists.
-This exhibition foregrounds the artist’s video and media, which have developed alongside her dance, choreography, and performance installations.
-It presents new and recent media that feature a body as it moves in and through various spaces, including the urban infrastructure of Tokyo and New York and the vast landscapes of Wyoming and California.
-Museum admission is $10, with kids under 12 going free.
+For more than four decades she was part of a collaborative that created performance, choreography, visual design, sound, videos and texts.

 ArtWalks in Old Colorado City